dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 Looking at the parameters pushed to these APIs, there are two being pushed before GetDesktopWindow, however this API doesn't actually take any parameters.
 It returns a handle to the 'Desktop Window' which is the parent window/desktop over which all other windows are overlaid.
 EnumChildWindows takes this handle and will enumerate all of the open windows on top of the desktop window.
 This handle is the **'push eax'** instruction, as EAX contains the return value of GetDesktopWindow.

-The other parameters are being pushed to EnumChildWindows and they are, **Lparam** and **lpEnumFunc**.
+The other parameters, pushed before GetDesktopWindow, are actually being passed to EnumChildWindows and they are, **Lparam** and **lpEnumFunc**.

-According to the API documentation, lpEnumFunc is an application defined **'callback function'**.
+Lparam(an optional parameter) is 0 here so it is not interesting, but according to the API documentation, lpEnumFunc is an application defined **'callback function'**.

 Even better, the doc states: **"The callback function can carry out any desired task."**